elliotwaite/rule-30-and-game-of-life/README.md

 If you set `HIGH_QUALITY = False`, a slightly lower quality `.avi` video will be generated, but it will take less time to render, usually about half the time of the high-quality version.
 This is can be useful for generating preview versions when still experimenting with different settings.

 The low quality renderer uses OpenCV's VideoWriter.
-The high quality renderer writes all the frames to PNG images, then combines those images into a video using FFmpeg.
+The high quality renderer writes all the frames to PNG image files, then combines those image files into a video using FFmpeg.